Family finds $600K of cocaine while on vacation

 WJCL reports a family on vacation on Fripp Island in South Carolina found illegal narcotics washed along the beach that were still in their original packaging and in good condition.
 It’s unclear how long the narcotics were actually out to sea.

-Although the family declined to be interviewed on camera, they told the news station that a family member found a large object in the sand.
+Although the family declined to be interviewed on camera, they told the news station that one of them found a large object in the sand.
 At first, they thought it was an animal.

 After bringing it back to their vacation home, they opened it up, found the drugs and contacted authorities.